WipeOS/DataZapper/README.md

 ### Commands to configure buildroot, you will only need to use these if you are making changes to DataZapper

-#### Change buildroot configuration, select the architecture, install software packages then save the buildroot config changes to shredos_defconfig, the location if which is defined in the buildroot config within `make menuconfig` ALWAYS RUN `make savedefconfig` AFTER CHANGES are made in menuconfig.
+#### Change buildroot configuration, select the architecture, install software packages then save the buildroot config changes to datazapper_defconfig, the location if which is defined in the buildroot config within `make menuconfig` ALWAYS RUN `make savedefconfig` AFTER CHANGES are made in menuconfig.
 ```
 $ make menuconfig
 $ make savedefconfig # save the changes